 They do not like to give up their eggs for consumption.
 Keep in mind, however, that some owners say this is a trait that is most common among certain strains of Wyandotte, and your chicken might not necessarily possess this characteristic.

-Wyandotte hens lay up to 200 eggs per year.
+Wyandotte hens lay about 200-240 eggs per year.
 This equals about four eggs per week.
 Owners describe the Golden Laced Wyandotte as dependable when it comes to egg production.

 Golden Laced Wyandotte chickens tend to lay all year long, not just during the summer or warmer months.
 If you have a hen of another breed that won’t set on her eggs, the Golden Laced Wyandotte will happily provide incubator services.